RIR360/development/journal/2025/april.md

 - Be careful about your system, find better systems continuously.
 - Your work environemnt is not perfect, there's still ways to improve.
 - Just make sure nothing distracts you from your goal, that's almost enough.
+- Resources are something that will make you better than others.
+Gather them.